Myanmar–United States relations: Recent relations

 On June 4, 2025, U.S. President Donald Trump signed a proclamation implementing a travel ban for all Myanmar citizens for national security concerns.

 On 7 July 2025, Donald Trump sent a letter addressed to SAC Chairman Min Aung Hlaing stating that Myanmar's exports would be subject to a 40% tariff.

-On 24 July 2025, the US Department of the Treasury lifted sanctions on SAC-affiliated companies such as the MCM group; American officials declined to comment the exact reason, but denied connections of Min Aung Hlaing praising Trump in a response letter on July 9th.
+On 24 July 2025, the US Department of the Treasury lifted sanctions on SAC-affiliated companies such as the MCM group; American officials declined to comment on the exact reason, but denied any connections of Min Aung Hlaing praise of Trump in his response letter on July 9th.
 A sanctions law firm, Ferrari and Associates, confirmed that one company and two individuals were their clients.
 Additionally, the Trump Administration is reportedly considering enacting a US-mediated ceasefire between the military junta and the Kachin Independence Army in exchange for rare earth metals.

-Chargé d’Affaires, Susan N. Stevenson, visited Myitkyina, Kachin State, from August 11th-August 13th.
+Chargé d’Affaires, Susan N. Stevenson, visited Myitkyina, Kachin State, from August 11–13, 2025.
 An embassy spokesperson denied that she met with SSPC or KIA officials.

 The SSPC hired the McKeon Group lobbying firm to "[develop] diplomatic relationships between the Embassy and the US Government."

+On November 24, 2025, The United States Department of Homeland Security (DHS) announced that as of January 2026, it will end the Temporary Protected Status (TPS) designation for nationals of Myanmar.
+According to Kristi Noem, the junta "made notable progress in governance and stability, including the end of its state of emergency, plans for free and fair elections, successful ceasefire agreements, and improved local governance contributing to enhanced public service delivery and national reconciliation.”

+The Myanmar Navy under the SSPC participated in the 2nd ASEAN-US Maritime Exercise (AUMX) from December 9th-13th, 2025.
+They engaged in tactical maneuver drills and MEDEVAC exercises.
+As the exercise was hosted by ASEAN, the presence of the Myanmar Navy did not violate any prohibitions against direct military cooperation with the junta.

+On 3 February 2026, U.S. President Donald Trump renewed sanctions against the Myanmar military by extending Executive Order 14014 by 1 year.
+Simultaneously, he signed the Consolidated Appropriations Act that included a clause authorizing $121,000,000 for humanitarian programs and non-lethal aid under the BURMA Act.

+On September 16, 2026, a delegation of American officials secured the release of former security consultant, Adam Castillo, after a week of negotiations.
+Tatmadaw authorities detained Castillo over an alleged business dispute.
+State-run MRTV declared the release was "in consideration of the friendly relations between Myanmar and the United States."